 On August 31, 2023 at approximately 1441 hours, Ohio Bureau of Criminal Identification and Investigation (BCI) Special Agent Ryan Scheiderer (SA Scheiderer) obtained a recorded statement from Columbus Division of Police (CPD) regarding the shooting incident involving officers from CPD, deputies from the Franklin County Sheriff's Office (FCSO), and Antwan Lindsey (Lindsey) that occurred on July 08, 2023, at 3110 E. Livingston Avenue, Columbus, Ohio (Franklin County).
 Lindsey was fatally shot by officers during that incident.
-The contact with Example of the second barrent of the second barr his attorney, Nicole Wannemacher, was present. signed a Criminal Investigation Notification (CIN) form affirming his decision to provide a voluntary statement.
-Prior to meeting with SA Scheiderer, Marcella and his attorney prepared typed statement which signed in front of SA Scheiderer affirming that would be his official statement regarding this incident.
+The contact with took place at his attorney's office and his attorney, Nicole Wannemacher, was present. signed a Criminal Investigation Notification (CIN) form affirming his decision to provide a voluntary statement.
+Prior to meeting with SA Scheiderer. and his attorney prepared typed statement which signed in front of SA Scheiderer affirming that would be his official statement regarding this incident.
 That statement (Attachment # 01) is attached to this report and available for review.
-The following is a summation of the contact with second and additional details can be found in the attached audio recording.
+The following is a summation of the contact with seems and additional details can be found in the attached audio recording.
 (It should be noted that during the interview, Lindsey was referred to as "suspect" by the officer and that verbiage may be used throughout the summary when trying to quote the officer or document what an officer stated they heard or thought regarding the incident.)